Chapter 10: Applicative Functors

 Now, why would a normal, rational person such as yourself want such a thing?
 What does it even mean to apply one functor to another?

 To answer these questions, we'll start with a situation you may have already encountered in your functional travels.
 Let's say, hypothetically, that we have two functors (of the same type) and we'd like to call a function with both of their values as arguments.
-Something simple like adding the values of two Containers.
+Something simple like adding the values of two Container

 // we can't do this because the numbers are bottled up.